ReckerXF/InvisionSync/README.md

 **Support**
 -
 Support will be provided as requested.
-Upon purchasing, you are provided with an EULA to which you automatically agree to.